Applying Strategic Thinking in Your Pentesting Program

 Tactical vs. Strategic Thinking in Penetration Testing

-The tactical approach—compliance-driven, one-off vulnerability remediation—is like winning the battle.
-You should be designing your program to eliminate the root cause of these vulnerabilities, so you can save your team precious time and ensure your attack surface is fortified.
+The tactical approach — compliance-driven, one-off vulnerability remediation — is like winning a single battle.
+Instead, design your program to remove the root cause of vulnerabilities.
+That saves your team time and keeps your attack surface fortified.

-We recommend that organizations should use both tactical and strategic methods.
-Tactically, security teams can apply pentesting to identify exploitable vulnerabilities and fix them faster.
-This addresses the immediate, individual problem.
-Strategically, security leaders should focus on identifying the root causes that enable discovered vulnerabilities.
-Is there a problem in code development that’s introducing vulnerabilities?
-API endpoints exposed?
+We recommend using both tactical and strategic methods.
+Tactically, security teams use pentesting to find exploitable vulnerabilities and fix them faster — solving the immediate problem.
+Strategically, security leaders look for the root causes behind those vulnerabilities.
+Is something in code development introducing them?
+Are API endpoints exposed?
 Are cloud assets misconfigured?
-Does your credentials authentication process have holes?
-You need to identify the problem and fix it at the source.
+Does your credential authentication have gaps?
+Find the problem and fix it at the source.

 The Synack Platform and Strategic Thinking

-The Synack platform includes features that can help you to start thinking strategically and tactically.
-The platform encompasses five pillars of pentesting that form the core of a strategic approach to cybersecurity testing.
+The Synack platform includes features that help you think both strategically and tactically.
+It rests on five pillars of pentesting that form the core of a strategic approach to security testing.

 1) Vulnerability Management: Find and Manage Vulnerabilities that Matter